-Without diving into physics and electricity, a volt is an electrical force and a voltage is the potential for energy to move.
+Without diving into physics and electricity, a volt is an electrical force and a voltage is a potential for energy to move.
 When we talk about voltage for lighting, we are talking about either line voltage of low voltage.
 Line voltage is the energy that is typically used in your home, which is 120v, and it does not use a transformer.
 Low-voltage is the energy that would normally come into your home at 120v, but instead, it is being fed through a transformer that then converts it to usually either 12 volts or 24 volts.
 Many types of light fixtures use low-voltage lighting, including some chandeliers, recessed lighting, landscape lighting, and some task lighting.

 WHEN WOULD YOU USE LOW-VOLTAGE LIGHTING?